mwildehahn/monty/plan.md

 ✅ **Extensible** foundation for GC, closures, classes ✅ **Debuggable** can inspect entire heap state

-The simplified approach (no free list, monotonic IDs) trades some memory efficiency for significant implementation simplicity and safety.
-For Monty's use case (sandboxed execution), this is an excellent trade-off.
+The simplified approach (no free list, monotonic IDs per run) trades some memory efficiency for significant implementation simplicity and safety.
+For Monty's use case (sandboxed execution), this is an excellent trade-off, provided we land the accompanying cycle detection and scope-chain work immediately after the core heap rollout.

 ## Next Steps